Four Months On…

 “I’m sorry?” he asked, confused as he stared over at her.
 “Who?”
 Glancing back to the pages of the book with a frown, Giles wondered how this pertained to the latest demon issue they were researching.
 Had he missed something?

-Willow, sitting across from the blonde at the library table reacted in a completely different manner; staring with wide anxious eyes at the girl in dawning realisation – sadness at the sheer heartbreak in the girl’s eyes.
+Willow, sitting across from the blonde at the library table reacted in a completely different manner; staring with wide anxious eyes at the girl in dawning realization – sadness at the sheer heartbreak in the girl’s eyes.

 “When I killed him, Angel was cured.”
 Buffy turned to look at her friend.
 “The spell finally worked.
 At the last minute …” Willow swallowed tightly, glanced awkwardly at the Watcher’s darkening expression then looked down at the table.

 “I was about to take him out, and, um… something went through him… and then he was Angel again.
 He-he didn’t remember anything he’d done.”
 He just held me, “she explained raggedly.
 “But… i-it was… it was too late.
 Affalfa was already starting it’s whole sucking into Hell thing, and I, I had to do it to stop it.
 So I, I told him that I loved him… and I kissed him… and then I killed him.”
 Buffy’s eyes glossed with unshed tears and looked down at her hands for long moment, her slight frame trembling.